 If ready-made grout colors in the market are not your cup of tea.
 You can make your grout tea as per your taste by personalizing the white grout with grout colorants in the flooring industry.

-You can easily and simply add these powdered pigments into your grout to clarify your tiling space.
+You can easily and simply add these powdered pigments to your grout to clarify your tiling space.
 You can customize the pigment level by adjusting the amount to get your favorite shade.

-To add ambiance to the margins between tiles you are refilling, consider putting glitters in any type r color of shiny textures to your grout solution.
-The pigment can also do the job by sparkling in the dark.
+To add ambiance to the margins between tiles you are refilling, consider putting glitters in any type or color of shiny textures to your grout solution.
+The pigment can also do the job of sparkling in the dark.

 Latex Additives